icopy-site/awesome-cn/docs/awesome/awesome-neovim.md

 - [rafcamlet/tabline-framework.nvim](https://github.com/rafcamlet/tabline-framework.nvim) - User-friendly framework for building your dream tabline in a few lines of code.
 - [nanozuki/tabby.nvim](https://github.com/nanozuki/tabby.nvim) - A minimal, configurable, Neovim style tabline.
 Use your Neovim tabs as workspace multiplexer.
 - [roobert/bufferline-cycle-windowless.nvim](https://github.com/roobert/bufferline-cycle-windowless.nvim) - A bufferline extension to cycle through windowless buffers to give a more traditional tab based experience.
+- [mg979/tabline.nvim](https://github.com/mg979/tabline.nvim) - A comprehensive tabline for rendering and managing tabs, buffers or arglist, and featuring buffer filtering, fzf integration and session management.

 #### Cursorline